Dublin Bus weighs up e-scooters as profits rise at Supermac’s

 TII and HGV parking spaces

-The Sunday Independent says State body Transport Infrastructure Ireland has applied for planning permision to extend the M1 Southbound Service Area at Lusk in Co Dublin, to provide additional parking spaces for Heavy Goods Vehicles due to Brexit.
+The Sunday Independent says State body Transport Infrastructure Ireland has applied for planning permission to extend the M1 south-bound service area at Lusk in Co Dublin, to provide additional parking spaces for heavy goods vehicles due to Brexit.

 Welfare claims by Aer Lingus staff